Ivshti/libvlc-android-sample/README.md

 2. In the same build directory, run ```make .sdk```
 3. Copy everything (libs and src) inside the **vlc-sdk/** directory to the application source directory (the one containing AndroidManifest.xml).

-Now, just build your application, in Eclipse, ant, or any tool of your choice.
+Now, just build your application, in Eclipse, ant, or any other tool of your choice.

 Debugging
 ---------

 Having problems making some media play?

 Use [**adb logcat**](http://developer.android.com/tools/help/logcat.html) to read the debug logs.
 This is analogous to Tools → Messages (verbosity 2) in desktop VLC.

+In addition, try different configurations of hardware acceleration, chroma, and deblocking.
+Android devices vary greatly in their capabilities.